Anne C. Feltovich

 A study of the philosophical classics from early Greek times to the Renaissance.
 Emphasis on Plato and Aristotle.
 Section 01 is lecture only.
 Other sections are writing intensive and registration priority is given to junior and senior philosophy concentrators (limit 20; with an additional weekly discussion session).
 (Same as Philosophy 201.)
 Werner.

 How did Greek tragedy work in the city of Athens?
 Athens was a radical democracy but was based on slave labor and the exclusion of women.
 How is this implied contradiction displayed in the works of Aeschylus, Sophocles, Euripides?
 But tragedy also has contemporary life.
 How do these plays transcend their time of production?
 An opportunity to examine relations of gods/humans, fate/choice, as well as gender, class/ethnicity and sexuality.
 Readings to include works by Seneca, Racine, Sartre, O’Neill, Heaney, Fugard.
 (Writing-intensive.)
-(Same as Comparative Literature 244 and Theatre 244.)
+(Genre) (Same as Literature and Creative Writing 244 and Theatre 244.)
 Maximum enrollment, 20.
-N Rabinowitz.

 Power and Corruption in Ancient Rome.